Track Traction EOS Metrics in Power BI – Part 2

 a.
 Note that for Current value and Target value, you have different options.
 The Aggregate of the submetrics will only aggregate the next layer down and not all children.
 Also note that of the 5 main metrics we have at Opal, only 2 were fully rolled up, so it would not be a requirement for all.

-EOS Traction Power BI
+Track Traction EOS Metrics in Power BI 3

 Pros and Cons